marcpages2020/GenesisEngine/README.md

 ## Controls:

-  To freely move the camera in the scene the scene window must be selected or focused.
+  To freely move the camera in the scene, the scene window must be selected or focused.

 ### Camera Controls: